LG's crazy bright laser projector is portable and compact

 Like the Hecto the LG ProBeam HF80J is a laser projector but it's no longer trying to be a TV without a box.
-This is a projector aimed at people who want a portable projector which is at home with a dedicated screen as it is with a sheet hung in the backyard.
+This is a projector aimed at people who want a portable projector at home with a dedicated screen, a sheet hung in the backyard.

 The projector is able to output a picture up to 2,000 lumens in brightness which LG says is the first laser projector to do this.

-The projector is designed to be compact and lightweight of 2.1kg (4.6 pounds).
+The projector is designed to be the compact and light weight of 2.1 kilograms (4.6 pounds).
 For image adjustment it comes with a "unique" four corner keystone and vertical auto keystone.

 The projector is expected to be available in the US in Feb/March 2017 with pricing to be announced.